The LLV decomposition of hyper-Kaehler cohomology: Period maps, monodromy, and the LLV algebra

-The case $k=2$ is special as we can further take into account the Beauville--Bogomolov form.
+where $P_k \subset \GL (H^k (X, \CC))$ is the stabilizer at $o_k$.
+The case $k=2$ is special as we take into account the Beauville--Bogomolov form (giving a polarization).
 The structure group reduces to the special orthogonal group, and we can define the \emph{second period variety}, or the \emph{second compact dual} (of the \emph{period domain}) by $\check D_2 = \SO(\bar V, \bar q)_{\CC} / P_2$.
 For our purpose, it will be convenient to replace the group $\SO (\bar V, \bar q)$ by its degree $2$ universal cover $\Spin (\bar V, \bar q)$ and represent the compact dual period domain by the quotient of a Spin group

 The \emph{second period domain} $D_2$ can be realized by an open subdomain in $\check D_2$ as a $\Spin (\bar V, \bar q)_{\RR}$-orbit.
 In the absence of a polarization on $H^k(X)$, $k \ge 3$, there is no naturally defined period domain $D_k \subset \check D_k$.
-Nevertheless, we still have the holomorphic period map $\tilde \Phi_k : \tilde S \to \check D_k$.
+Nevertheless, we still have the holomorphic period map $\Phi_k : \tilde S \to \check D_k$.

 With these preliminaries, we can state our first main result of this section: